USS Porpoise (SS-7): Whiting's experiment

-Asiatic fleet and later service
+Asiatic fleet and WWI service

+Subsequently, becoming a unit of the First Submarine Division, Asiatic Torpedo Fleet, United States Asiatic Fleet, on 9 December 1909, Porpoise continued her routine of local operations out of Cavite, for the next decade.
+Renamed A-6, on 17 November 1911, she patrolled the entrance to Manila Bay, and convoyed vessels out of port during World War I.

+Fate

-Subsequently, becoming a unit of the First Submarine Division, Asiatic Torpedo Fleet, on 9 December 1909, Porpoise continued her routine of local operations out of Cavite for the next decade.
-Renamed A-6 on 17 November 1911, she patrolled the entrance to Manila Bay and convoyed vessels out of port during World War I, under the command of Lt.
-A.H.
-Bailey.
-Placed in ordinary on 1 December 1918, she spent a little over a year in that status, until decommissioned on 12 December 1919 and turned over to the Commandant of the Naval Station at Cavite for disposal.
-Given the alphanumeric hull number SS-7 on 17 July 1920, A-6 was authorized for use as a target in July 1921 and as of 16 January 1922 was struck from the Naval Vessel Register.
+Placed in ordinary, on 1 December 1918, she spent a little over a year in that status, until decommissioned, on 12 December 1919, and turned over to the Commandant of the Naval Station, at Cavite, for disposal.
+Given the alphanumeric hull number SS-7 on 17 July 1920, A-6 was authorized for use as a target in July 1921, and as of 16 January 1922, was struck from the Naval Vessel Register.